1. GETTING STARTED

 Figure 7.
 Connected Components Workbench start

 2. Once in the CCW environment go to the “file” tab and select Import project.
-Rheonics provides with 1 example ready to work with Modbus TCP/IP as client.
-The SMET is working as Server.
+Rheonics provides 1 example ready to work with Modbus TCP/IP as client.
+The SMET is working as client.

 Figure 8.
 Import Project in CCW